 The most important thing to remember is that not all kids are the same.
 You know your child best, so when it comes to deciding whether or not they can go it alone, trust your gut.

-This article was originally published in September 2013 and has been updated.
+This article was originally published in September 2013 and was updated in May 2017.